hope-ui/hope-ui/README.md

 ## Component documentation

-At the moment, all component's documentation can be found [here](https://github.com/fabien-ml/hope-ui/tree/main/src/docs) and you can try them in the [Storybook](https://hope-ui-storybook.vercel.app/).
+At the moment, all component's documentation can be found [here](https://github.com/fabien-ml/hope-ui/tree/main/src/docs).

 ## The style props